Chemami12/Phase2Project/README.md

 ### Data Cleaning

 The data needs to be cleaned before it can be used in the linear regression model.
-The cleaning steps that we followed were:
+The cleaning steps followed were:

 Finding and Dropping Missing Data
 There was missing data in waterfront, view and year renovated columns that were then dropped.